blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 slashing when hitting island.
 Player map below.
 1d4 cultists per each 2x2 tent, 9d4 in total, plus cult leader.

+4 leads to room
+7 leads to room 23, 7 leads to room 24, 8 leads to room 25, 9 leads to room 18
 ```
 Lines are plank bridges, and are straight.
 T = Tent